 Some things to keep in mind when deciding how to record your podcast remotely are your equipment, your financial situation, your ability to navigate editing software, and ultimately, your preference.

 Here at Dear Media, we recommend using a remote podcast recording platform.
-Remote podcasting platforms offer recording interfaces to ensure high-quality audio and video, lag and internet loss protection, easy streaming to social media platforms, and bandwidth for up to 4-8 guests.
-Most importantly, remote podcast recording platforms are super affordable and can save you so much time and energy editing post production.
+Remote podcasting platforms offer recording interfaces to ensure the highest-quality audio file every time, including when you record video, in addition to providing lag and internet loss protection, double-ender recording, easy streaming to social media platforms, and bandwidth for up to 4-8 guests.
+Most importantly, remote recording platforms are super affordable and can save you so much time and energy editing post production.

 Top-rated remote podcast recording platforms include: